fgasparro/EdgeDS-Docs/docs/EdgeDS_Admin.rst

   After your settings are saved, you must select **start PI Egress**.
 In CTP1, the Edge Data Store only sends simple types to PI Connectors.
 The type must have a primary index of time stamp.

+  Note that memory and disk usage might rise considerably when using the data egress feature.
+See :ref:'Edge_Install_topic'

 OCS Egress
   To send data to OCS you must obtain a cloud services account and configure cloud services to accept data.
   Enter the Endpoint address for OCS and your producer token and select **Submit**.
 To finish, click **Start the OCS Egress**.